Salt Chlorinators : – for swimming pool applications

 All brands of cells will require cleaning periodically, to remove scale deposits which form on the electrodes during normal operation.

-When cleaning is indicated, the cell is usually immersed or filled with a solution of 1 part hydrochloric acid and 8 parts water until the scale deposits have been removed.
+When cleaning is indicated, the cell is usually immersed or filled with a solution of at least 3 parts of hydrochloric acid and 7 parts water until the scale deposits have been removed.
 Some deposits dissolve in a few minutes while others may take 30 minutes to an hour.
+Remember the weaker the cleaning solution is the longer it will take to clean the cell plates and sensors.
 Repeat the process if the effervescence subsides and the cell is still not clean.

-NOTE: do not allow electrodes to be in contact with acid any longer than necessary as damage to the electrodes can result.
-Consult manufacturers’ handbook for more specific details.
+NOTE : DO NOT allow electrodes / cell plates to be in contact with acid any longer than necessary as damage to the electrodes coatings can result, reducing the life expectancy of these plates.
+Consult the manufacturers’ handbook for more specific details.

-Other maintenance is usually limited to correcting the salt level and water chemistry balance in the pool – i.e. pH, total alkalinity and cyanuric acid, and servicing the filtration system so that adequate water flow is maintained.
+Other maintenance is usually limited to correcting the salt level and water chemistry balance in the pool – i.e. pH, total alkalinity, water hardness and cyanuric acid, and servicing the filtration system so that adequate water flow is maintained.

 Remember, the greater the water flow through the chlorinator cell the higher the chlorine production coupled with a slower rate of scale build up and an increase in the life of the cell electrodes.